10 Best Platy Tank Mates: Best & Worst Fish to Keep with Platies

 9. Rummy Nose Tetras

 Rummy nose tetras have a distinctive feature of a bright red spot and white-black stripes on their tails.
-Also, their peaceful temper makes them a suitable tank mate for freshwater fish like platy fish.
+Also, their peaceful temper makes them suitable tank mates for freshwater fish like platies.

 These fish should be kept in a minimum-size tank of 25 gallons in a school of at least 7 fish.
-Also, they’re omnivorous, which makes them flourish on a diversified diet.
+They’re omnivorous, which makes them flourish on a diversified diet.

 These fish are susceptible to high nitrate and ammonia levels.
 Thus, ensure an extra filter in your fish tank when keeping these fish with platies.